-Sales and marketing expense was \$11.84 million for the fourth quarter of fiscal 2022, a decrease from the \$12.15 million incurred in the same quarter of fiscal 2021.
-This was primarily the impact of the reclassification described under "Quarterly Results of Operations" below, in which the 'Sales and Marketing expense' associated with the reclassified revenue is removed from the fourth quarter, all partly offset by the addition of the NetFortris sales and marketing expense.
+Sales and marketing expense was \$15.65 million for the first quarter of fiscal 2023, an increase from the \$12.11 million incurred in the same quarter of fiscal 2022.
+This was primarily the impact of the addition of the NetFortris sales and marketing expense.